 The primary mechanism of action for combined estrogen-progestin contraceptive pills (“the Pill”) is suppression of ovulation by preventing the cyclical luteinizing hormone (LH) surge that normally triggers the release of an egg during ovulation.
 No egg means no possibility of conception from sex

 The mini-pill’s primary mechanism of action is “thickening the cervical mucus to inhibit sperm penetration, lowering the midcycle LH and FSH peaks, slowing the movement of the ovum through the fallopian tubes, and altering the endometrium,” according to the product label.
 If an egg is fertilized, either type of pill will act to prevent the newly conceived life from implanting within the endometrium, because each type of pill also functions to thin the lining of the uterus—a mechanism of action that some consider to be abortifacient.
 Due to the mini-pill’s lower doses of progestin, one would expect breakthrough ovulation to occur more often with the mini-pill (vs. the Pill), increasing the possibility that it will function to prevent pregnancy through the endometrial thinning mechanism.
+The American College of Obstetricians and Gynecologists reports, “Progestin stops ovulation, but it does not do so consistently.
+About 4 in 10 women who use progestin-only pills will continue to ovulate.”

 Is progestin-only contraception safer than the Pill?